wonke2/Find-A-Pet/SprintReports.md

 - User can sign up, log in, and view a basic profile page.
 (Avash)
 - ServiceProvider can sign up, log in, and view a basic profile page.
 (Mohammad)
 - Service listings are added and displayed.
 (Mohammad & Avash)
+- Pet Details page is added.
+(Waliullah)
 - Pet Search and Filter Functionality is added.
 (Waliullah)
 - Additional (if possible): Add Map functionality for Pet Listings.
 (Waliullah)

+#### Achievements:

+Pet Details (Waliullah):
+- Clicking the pet name in pet listing page allows you to get redirected to page details page.
+- The pet details page shows more information about the listing including the contact details of the pet owner and the link leading to the actual page of the listing.
+- Remove pet description from pet listing and only shown in pet details page.
+- Used `he` and `sanitize-html` libraries to first decode any HTML entities fetched from the API and then sanitize the decoded HTML to implement protection against potential XSS attacks.

+Pet Search and Filter Functionality (Waliullah):
+- Implemented Real-Time Search: Users can now search through pet listings instantly by names.
+- Enhanced Filters: Introduced dynamic, toggleable dropdown filters for pet types and statuses.
+- Improved UI/UX: Added a clear button in the search bar and organized filters into nested dropdowns for a cleaner user interface.
+- Increased Robustness: Enhanced error handling and provided fallback images for listings without pictures.
+- Code Optimization: Refactored code for better readability and performance.

+#### Challenges Faced / Discuss:

+Pet Search and Filter Functionality:
+- Pet listings were fetched based on search/filter input only.
+Therefore, adjusted logic to display all pets initially and refine as per user input.
+- Clearing the search term didn’t instantly refresh the listings.
+Therefore, enhanced logic to auto-refresh listings upon clearing the search term.
+- Integrating real-time search with filters.
+Had to modify states and useEffect to work harmoniously for both functionalities.
+- Limited filtering options.
+Added checkboxes for multiple type and status selections.